lorensen/VTKExamples/src/VTKFileFormats.md

 # VTK File Formats <sup>[1](#VTKUsersGuide)</sup>

-!!! caution
-    This is a work in progress.
-Stay tuned.

 The *Visualization Toolkit* provides a number of source and writer objects to read and write popular data file formats.
 The *Visualization Toolkit* also provides some of its own file formats.
 The main reason for creating yet another data file format is to offer a consistent data representation scheme for a variety of dataset types, and to provide a simple method to communicate data between software.
 Whenever possible, we recommend that you use formats that are more widely used.
 But if this is not possible, the *Visualization Toolkit* formats described here can be used instead.
 Note that these formats may not be supported by many other tools.

 There are two different styles of file formats available in VTK.
 The simplest are the legacy, serial formats that are easy to read and write either by hand or programmatically.
 However, these formats are less flexible than the XML based file formats described later in this section.
 The XML formats support random access, parallel I/O, and portable data compression and are preferred to the serial VTK file formats whenever possible.